temmy222/TOUGHREACT-pre-and-post-processing/README.md

 This code at present requires no installations.
 Users can clone or download the codes and manipulate as they wish.
 The code is under development and therefore collaborations are welcome

-# More information:

-For more detailed information on TOUGHREACT-Pre-and-Post-Processing, contact me at tajayi3@lsu.edu

 # Where's the user guide?